esegerson/Multivaders/README.md

 ## TODO / Wishlist

-- Clearing the screen awards extra points but it needs a visual/audio indicator
 - Maybe more presets on the title screen
 - Add a progressive saw-like difficulty ladder
     - Perhaps exploding problems that take out neighbors, providing a reprieve